JoviMetzger/42Project-CPP_Modules/README.md

 ```
 <br>

-❄️ **Option B:** <br> In this implementation, the assignment operator delegates the assignment operation to a `base class`, BaseClass, by calling its assignment operator. <br>This is commonly used when a `derived class` DerivedClass inherits from a base class BaseClass. <br>By invoking the base class's assignment operator, you effectively reuse the assignment logic defined in the base class. <br>
+❄️ **Option B:** <br>
+In this implementation, the assignment operator delegates the assignment operation <br> to a `base class`, BaseClass, by calling its assignment operator. <br>This is commonly used when a `derived class` DerivedClass inherits from a base class BaseClass. <br>By invoking the base class's assignment operator, you effectively reuse <br>the assignment logic defined in the base class. <br>
-***Snippet code:***
+**~For example:**
 ```c++
 DerivedClass& DerivedClass::operator=(const DerivedClass& value) {